03300 585 520

 The Members Group undertakes scrutiny to ensure that the governance arrangements of the Trust are robust and that the strategic direction of the work of the Trust aligns with its charitable object.

-The AGM took place on 12th December 2023 at 4:30pm at the Community Inclusive Trust Head Offices – Warwick House, Long Bennington Business Park, NG23 5JR.
+The AGM took place on 10th December 2024 at the Community Inclusive Trust Head Offices – Warwick House, Long Bennington Business Park, NG23 5JR.

 Terms of Reference and Code of Conduct